North Pole Nicks: History

 The 1980 North Pole Nicks began play as a Collegiate summer baseball team and were founded by Don Dennis.
-North Pole was a member of the Alaska Baseball League.
+The North Pole was a member of the Alaska Baseball League.
 The franchise initially played home games in nearby Fairbanks, Alaska for a few seasons, until Wright Field was eventually built in North Pole, Alaska.

-The team nickname is in reference to North Pole being the home of Santa Claus and "Nicks" is short for St. Nicholas.
+The team nickname is in reference to the North Pole being the home of Santa Claus and "Nicks" is short for Saint Nicholas.

 In 1985, the North Pole Nicks finished 2nd in the National Baseball Congress World Series.
 In the championship game, played at Lawrence-Dumont Stadium in Wichita, Kansas, North Pole was defeated by a score of 6–2 by the Liberal BeeJays from Liberal, Kansas.

 The 1986 North Pole Nicks captured the Alaska Baseball League championship.

 Following the 1987 season, the North Pole Nicks folded from the Alaska Baseball League, before rejoining the league for three more seasons beginning in 1989.

 The North Pole Nicks were managed by Jerry McClain (1980–1981), Dan Cowgill (1982), Mike Gillespie (1983–1985), Frank Sanchez (1986), Jim Gattis (1987), Mike Studer (1989) and Emmitt Wilson (1990–1991).
 Clay Morgan was the team announcer.

 In 2001, three former North Pole Nicks players, Steve Finley, Mark Grace and Luis Gonzalez were members of the World Series Champion Arizona Diamondbacks.

 The team mascot for the North Pole Nicks was Santa Claus.

-Ballpark
+The ballparks

 In their first seasons of play, the North Pole Nicks played at Growden Memorial Park in Fairbanks, Alaska, sharing the field with the Alaska Goldpanners until Wright Field was built in North Pole.
 Wright Field was located within Newby Park.
 Wright Field has served as the home to the North Pole High School baseball team.